The Holy Trinity Column, Olomouc, Czech Republic

 That combination means I’m not going to extend my stay here, despite my discovery of how much there is to see.

-Let’s together put Olomouc in our mental notebooks as somewhere that deserves more attention.
-One day soon, I hope we can both give it that.
+But, let’s together put Olomouc in our mental notebooks as somewhere that deserves more attention.
+One day soon, perhaps we’ll both be able to give it that.

 THE BEST ACCOMMODATION IN OLOMOUC